willybrauner/low-router/README.md

 ## Usage

-### Constructor
+### Instance

 To create a new instance of the `LowRouter` class, you need to pass an array of route definitions to the constructor.
-Optionally, you can provide configuration options.
-Here's an example of how to create a `LowRouter` instance:

 ```javascript
 import { LowRouter } from "@wbe/low-router";